pvk-96/AeroCode/replit.md

 - Added real-time error detection for all supported languages
 - Implemented VS Code-style problem panel with clickable error navigation
 - Added error count display in header and status bar
+- Enhanced error detection with improved syntax checking for JavaScript
+- Added comprehensive C language support with syntax highlighting and error detection
+- Improved code execution simulation with better parsing for all languages
+- Added C-specific error detection for missing includes and syntax errors

 ## Development Status
 - ✓ Project initialization